 The Swedish series Caliphate is getting a lot of attention.
 It is the story of ISIS and a planned attack in Sweden and the local intelligence effort to stop it.
 Here is an unofficial ‘review’ by a 30-year intelligence veteran and terrorism specialist.

+Let’s see how well all this is portrayed in the continuing Borealis overview of the Netflix series ‘Caliphate‘.
 Never miss an episode!
 Subscribe to my podcast and receive a notification when I publish a new episode.

 Starting in 2014, the terrorist group known as ISIS launched its version of the ‘Caliphate’ in parts of Iraq and Syria- a state run by Islamic law.
 Conditions were brutal and barbaric punishments were meted out for minor offences.
 Many lived in fear.
 Thousands from western countries left to join ISIS, despite the fact that everyone knew it was a terrorist group.
 Some were enthusiastic supporters: others had a change of heart once they got there.